hellfire989/Java-Client-Server-Program/README.md

 is stored with in a chat file which is created if a user joins an empty chat room, displays to all users when they join, and deletes if they're the last one to leave.

-Notes: To run with set variables on client, not all 3 are required.

 Only username is required, and will be prompted for one if one is not entered.